 - A domain crossing, for example:

 - Clock domain crossing.

 - Data width crossing.

-- Used to create timing isolation, for optimizing critical network paths for latency.
+You can use a transfer function to create timing isolation, for optimizing critical network paths for latency.

 Within a domain, a switch, or multiple switches, can exist to enable routing paths between any slave interface and any master interface.